Brodmann area 25

-Brodmann area 25 (BA25) is the subgenual area, area subgenualis or subgenual cingulatea area in the cerebral cortex of the brain and delineated based on its cytoarchitectonic characteristics.
+Brodmann area 25 (BA25) is the subgenual area, area subgenualis or subgenual cingulate area in the cerebral cortex of the brain and delineated based on its cytoarchitectonic characteristics.

-It is the 25th "Brodmann area" defined by Korbinian Brodmann (thus its name).
+It is the 25th "Brodmann area" defined by Korbinian Brodmann.

 BA25 is located in the cingulate region as a narrow band in the caudal portion of the subcallosal area adjacent to the paraterminal gyrus.
 The posterior parolfactory sulcus separates the paraterminal gyrus from BA25.
 Rostrally it is bound by the prefrontal area 11 of Brodmann.

 History

 Brodmann described this area as it is labeled now in 1909.
 Originally in 1905, Brodmann labeled the area as part of area 24.
 In 1909, he divided the area into area 24 and 25.

 Function

 This region is extremely rich in serotonin transporters and is considered as a governor for a vast network involving areas like hypothalamus and brain stem, which influences changes in appetite and sleep; the amygdala and insula, which affect the mood and anxiety; the hippocampus, which plays an important role in memory formation; and some parts of the frontal cortex responsible for self-esteem.
 This region is particularly implicated in the normal processing of sadness.